-In the Department of Industrial and Enterprise Systems Engineering, the Senior Engineering Project (GE 494) is the capstone experience for undergraduates.
+In the Department of Industrial and Enterprise Systems Engineering, the Senior Engineering Project (SE 494) is the capstone experience for undergraduates.

 Teams composed of three to four students and a faculty advisor solve real-world problems submitted by industry partners, who not only fund the projects, but also work closely with each team.
 In this remarkable collaboration of education and industry, students take the lead on the research.

 The results are documented in a final written report and a formal presentation to the company; either the students solve the problem the company gives them or demonstrate that it cannot be solved.
 Many teams have seen their solutions implemented, increasing productivity and profitability at the sponsoring companies.